 Endpoint Management connector for Exchange ActiveSync

-This solution does not require the use of NetScaler.
+This solution does not require the use of Citrix ADC.
 You can deploy Endpoint Management connector for Exchange ActiveSync without changes routing for the existing ActiveSync traffic.
 Design considerations include:

 - Windows Server: The Endpoint Management connector for Exchange ActiveSync component requires you to deploy Windows Server.